ibm-cloud-docs/containers/cs_dns.md

     ```
     {: screen}

-## Customing the cluster DNS provider
+## Customizing the cluster DNS provider
 {: #dns_customize}

 You can customize your {{site.data.keyword.containerlong_notm}} cluster DNS provider by editing the DNS configmap.
 For example, you might want to configure stubdomains and upstream nameservers to resolve services that point to external hosts.
 Additionally, if you use CoreDNS, you can configure multiple [Corefiles ![External link icon](../icons/launch-glyph.svg "External link icon")](https://coredns.io/2017/07/23/corefile-explained/) within the CoreDNS configmap.
 For more information, see [the Kubernetes documentation ![External link icon](../icons/launch-glyph.svg "External link icon")](https://kubernetes.io/docs/tasks/administer-cluster/dns-custom-nameservers/).